kode4food/interpol/doc/Language_Reference.md

 ```

 ### Interpolation
+TODO: Needs to be re-written to cover named indexing

 Quite simply, interpolation allows you to parameterize a string.
 This is accomplished in two ways.
 One is through the interpolation operator `%`.
 In its most basic form, you'd be merging a single parameter into a string:

 ```python